lagbolt/library/TechServices.md

 ### Marketing the Catalog

 Let me start off with a *reductio ad absurdum*:  Libraries put a lot of effort into informing patrons about different library services and events, and none into how to use advanced search.
-What would it look like if the entire library was helping people search the catalog?
+What would it look like if the entire library was helping people engage with the catalog?

 Let's start off with two places where that might happen: social media and readers advisory.

 #### Using social media

-I think it's important to give up the idea that the purpose of social media is to support programming.
-Social media is a channel to patrons (and non-patrons!) to support all of the library's activities.
+I think it's critical to give up the idea that the purpose of social media is just to support programming.
+Social media is a channel to patrons (and non-patrons!) to support all of the library's activities, including technical services.

 Look at [this tweet](https://twitter.com/FredCoLibrary/status/1520116958422880257?s=20&t=r0I_JGkzjgRFsobiYsLRBA).
 It recommends Alice Walker's The Color Purple *without a link to the catalog*.
 (Also, the image has no alt tag.)

-A variation on this kind of tweet is to promote a list of books, like the FCPL [Building Bridges Landing Page](https://www.fcpl.org/building-bridges), with nothing about the catalog *in the tweet*.
+A variation is to promote a list of books, like [this LVCCLD tweet for AAPI Heritage Month](https://twitter.com/LVCCLD/status/1530292784581726217?s=20&t=ECBT2GD3HF7CbjRUkT8E9g), which leads to a list of books in the catalog, but doesn't provide a way to find more, similar books.

 There's no reason book-promoting tweets can't include a link to the catalog, either to a single item or a search.

-Suppose the person in charge of social media wanted to help patrons with searching the catalog.
+Suppose the person in charge of social media wanted to help patrons learn about searching the catalog.
 How would they do it?
 I don't know whether it would be effective to tweet weekly hints about advanced searching, but it think it's worth a try.

 Here's another idea ...